 If data arrives after the review meeting and is to be used by the committee, breeders will be notified at the earliest opportunity.

 4.4.3 Data challenges

-In the event of any unresolved dispute over the suitability and/or acceptance of data, at any time, an enquiry group will consider the matter.
+In the event of any unresolved dispute between AHDB and a breeder(s) over the suitability and/or acceptance of data, an enquiry group will consider the matter.
 This group will consist of: